-Port, borough and county town of Suffolk, this is by far the largest settlement in the county and is built around the lowest crossing point of the tidal river Orwell (known as the river Gipping to the west of Stoke bridge).
-The town has expanded far beyond the early walled port settlement and today many large housing and industrial estates surround the main central urban area.
+Port, borough and county town of Suffolk.
+This is by far the largest settlement in the county and is built around the lowest crossing point of the tidal river Orwell (known as the river Gipping to the west of Stoke bridge).
+The modern town has expanded far beyond the medieval walled port settlement and today many large domestic housing and industrial estates surround the older central shopping and administrative areas.

-Archaeological evidence suggests that although some Roman ruins have been found locally, the town actually dates from very early Saxons times and was first established as a trading settlement, then known as Gipeswic.
+Archaeological evidence suggests that, although some Roman ruins have been found locally, the town actually dates from very early Saxon times and was first established as a trading settlement, then known as Gipeswic.
 This Saxon port town was soon to become an important pottery producing and trading centre with local shipping crossing the North Sea.
-By the time of Domesday Book, the town is recorded as having 538 burgesses (heads of households).
+By the time of Domesday, the town is recorded as having 538 burgesses (heads of households).
 A charter was granted by King John in 1200 and the town continued to thrive during the medieval period with 15 parish churches being built (12 still survive today); more than any other English town of a comparable size.

-Some interesting buildings also still remain, such as the Ancient House, located in the Buttermarket which has outstanding 17th century pargetting on a 15th century timber frame.
-Also Christchurch Mansion dating from 1540 and set in substantial parkland close to the town centre.
-Now used as a museum, it contains paintings by Gainsborough, Constable and other local artists. (open Tue. to Sat.)
-In the High Street a splendid Victorian museum offers excellent natural history and archaeological displays (open Tue to Sat).
-A fine 17th cent.
-Unitarian Meeting House, is located close to the 1970s (G1 listed) black glass covered office building, originally built for Willis Faber.
-In Fore street a few splendid timber framed buildings also remain including the Isaac Lord wharf complex and the 19th cent.
-Custom House.
+Many interesting buildings still remain, such as the Ancient House, located in the Buttermarket which has outstanding 17th century pargetting on a 15th century timber frame.
+Also Christchurch Mansion (see links) dating from 1540 and set in substantial parkland close to the town centre.
+Now used as a museum, it contains paintings by Gainsborough, Constable and other local artists. (open Tuesday to Saturday), In the High Street a splendid Victorian museum offers excellent natural history and archaeological displays (open Tuesday to Saturday).
+A fine 17th century Unitarian Meeting House, is located close to the 1970s (G1 listed) black glass covered office building, originally built for Willis Faber.
+In Fore street a few splendid timber framed buildings also remain including the Isaac Lord wharf complex and the 19th century Old Custom House.

 Portman Road stadium (located between the town centre and railway station) is home to Ipswich Town FC, the only major league football club in Suffolk, whilst The Witches are a long established speedway team at Foxhall Stadium (in the eastern outskirts of town).
-Sadly Ipswich Aerodrome, including the former Pitt's bar was demolished in 2006 and the new Ravenwood estate - including the Raven public house - is now slowly rising out of the middle of the former airfield.
+Ipswich Aerodrome, including the former Pitt's bar was demolished in 2006 and the new Ravenswood estate (including the Raven public house) has replaced it.
 Various modern shopping units today stand where the terminal building once stood.